praneshvittal/capistranotuts/README.md

 task :download do
 ```

-This should be self explantory already.
-If its not clear, read the previous section.
+Here we provide a description and name the task.
+We also start our first `do` block which will be terminated with `end`.

 ```ruby
 puts make_task_title_pretty "DOWNLOAD APP"
 ```

-Now I'm swiching to ruby to make the title pretty.
+Now we swiching to ruby to make the title pretty.
 Basically calling a function `make_task_title_pretty` that will return "DOWNLOAD APP" with some formatting.

 lets move on.